 Designed to provide an entry into musical theatre training, this programme offers the opportunity to develop and build on your performance skills, discover more about musical theatre, and explore possibilities for your personal, artistic and professional development.

-The Foundation Year: Musical Theatre programme is designed for aspiring musical theatre artists who wish to develop their skills and techniques through a dedicated programme of practical and contextual study.
+The Foundation Programme in Musical Theatre is designed for aspiring musical theatre artists who wish to develop their skills and techniques through a dedicated programme of practical and contextual study.
 It is an opportunity for students to access high-quality conservatoire training and may provide an entry route to further specialist/vocational training (e.g. undergraduate degree programmes within the conservatoire or wider higher education sectors, particularly within the UK) or a platform for a dedicated period of personal study.

 For international students it may additionally provide a route to develop their English Language skills alongside intensive instrumental / vocal / composition training.
 Students may also wish to use the programme as a platform for access to London’s vibrant cultural life.

 On successful completion of this programme, participating students receive a transcript including a full listing of all learning undertaken.

 Creative Collaborator (incorporating CoLab)

 Learning takes place through a blend of formal tuition, experiential learning and personal study.

 Singing, dancing and acting tuition is the central element of the provision, with the Skills & Techniques module consisting of a range of individual one-to-one lessons, intensive group tuition in singing, dancing and acting, and performance workshops.
 You will develop and contextualize your individual learning within rehearsal and performance settings within the Creative Performer module, and engage with cross-disciplinary working through the Creative Collaborator module which includes participation in Trinity Laban’s renowned annual CoLab festival.

 Throughout the programme your learning will be consolidated through extensive self-study and access to the college’s many learning resources.